MMDLOID/MMDLOID-s-Physics-Maker/README.md

 ---
 ## Dislcaimer

 PyInstaller-generated executables might be flagged by antivirus programs due to their structure, which can resemble malware.
 This is a common false positive caused by the way executables are packed.
-If you encounter issues, consider whitelisting the file or verifying the source code.
+If you encounter issues, consider whitelisting the executable.
 ---

 ## Features